petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-specifications.md

 * Comes with Case
 * Sunglass Style

-For *Frame Dimensions*, *Frame Width*, and *Frame Size*, you must disable the *Use in Faceted Navigation* toggle.
+For Frame Dimensions, Frame Width, and Frame Size, you must disable the *Use in Faceted Navigation* toggle.
 Unlike the other specifications with fixed values, there can be a wide range of frame dimensions, frame widths, and frame sizes for different eyeglasses.
 Enabling this option can lead to a large number of facets in the storefront that degrades user experiences.

 ## Adding Specifications to Products